-The F2424 PLC requires a single regulated, 12 to 24V (+/- 5% ripple) DC power supply for the CPU.
-The PLC typically consumes less than 100mA and thus you may also use the same power supply to power the CPU and a small output load, as long as the total load current is within the power supply maximum limit.
-It is recommended that whenever possible, use a higher voltage power supply since the voltage difference between ON and OFF state is wider for operation at higher voltage.
+The EZWire1616 PLC requires a single regulated, 12 to 24V (+/- 5% ripple) DC power supply for the CPU.
+The CPU typically consumes less than 250mA so most of the current budget calculation should be allocated to driving the output load, It is recommended that whenever possible, use a higher voltage power supply since the voltage difference between ON and OFF state is wider for operation at higher voltage.

-If the loads require higher current (such as driving stepper motors) then it is recommended that a separate power supply be used for the output load.
-Note that if you choose to use two separate power supplies, their 0V terminals should be tied together to provide a common ground reference for the two power supplies.
+If the actuator loads require higher current (such as driving stepper motors) then it is recommended that a separate power supply be used for the output load.
+Note that if you choose to use two separate power supplies, their OV terminals should be tied together to provide a common ground reference for the two power supplies.